liamwalsh1980/Milestone-Project-2/README.md

 * Below the questions, users will find the submit answers button called 'see your score' to click on.
 This button is larger than all other buttons and is in a different background color of bright orange (#f2993e).
 Javascript methods - 'hasClass', 'addClass' and 'show' has been used so that when the 'see your score' button is clicked the users score becomes visable along with optional 'try again' and 'answers' buttons for the user to click on.
 The 'results' button background color is bright orange.
 The 'try again' and 'answers' button has a light grey background and when hovered turns yellow to show users that they can click these buttons.

 * Below the 'results', 'try again' and 'answers' buttons, users will find another button to click on.
-This button is identical in size, shape and color (Dark blue background with boston blue font) to the other buttons on the homepage, tournament page and and further up on the quiz page (answer buttons) and will take the user to the feedback.html page to complete.
+This button is in Dark blue background with boston blue font and will take the user to the feedback.html page to complete.
 When a user hovers over this button the background color changes to Yellow and the font color changes to Dark Blue.
 This indicates to the user that they will move to another page if clicked.

 * I used Horizontal Rules and Line Breaks to seperate all the questions/answers within the body of this webpage to make sure it was easy to navigate through offering users the best level of experience.

-* Javascript has been added
+* Javascript has been used on this page to make sure that users can click their answers and obtain their score immediately at the press of a button.
+For reference the Javascript file for this page is quiz.js

 [Back to top ⇧](#the-euro-football-quiz)